-Wash and dry all produce.* Peel, then mince or grate the garlic.
+Wash and dry all produce.* Peel, then mince or grate garlic.
 Peel, then finely grate 1 tbsp ginger (dbl for 4 ppl).
-Peel, then finely chop the shallots into 1/4-inch pieces.
-Cut the tomatoes into 1/2-inch pieces.
-Roughly chop the cilantro.
-Zest, then cut the lemon into wedges.
-Cut the paneer into 1/2-inch cubes.
+Peel, then finely chop shallots into 1/4-inch pieces.
+Cut tomatoes into 1/2-inch pieces.
+Roughly chop cilantro.
+Zest, then cut lemon into wedges.
+Cut paneer into 1/2-inch pieces.

 Heat a medium pot over medium heat.
 When the pot is hot, add 1/2 tbsp oil (dbl for 4 ppl), then half the cilantro, half the garlic and half the ginger.
 Cook until fragrant, 1 min.
-Add rice and toast, 2-3 min.
-Add 1 1/2 cups water (dbl for 4 ppl) and bring to a boil over high heat.
-Reduce heat to low.
-Cover and cook until rice is tender and liquid has been absorbed, 12-14 min.
+Add rice.
+Cook, stirring often, until toasted, 2-3 min.
+Add 1 1/4 cups water (dbl for 4 ppl) and bring to a boil over high heat.
+Once boiling, reduce heat to low.
+Cover and cook, until rice is tender and liquid is absorbed, 12-14 min.

-Add the spinach and 2 tbsp water (dbl for 4 ppl) the pan.
-Cook, stirring often, until the spinach wilts and the mixture comes together, 2-3 min.
-(NOTE: Add the spinach in batches for 4 ppl.)
-Remove the pan from the heat and stir in the sour cream.
+To the same large pan, add spinach and 2 tbsp water (dbl for 4 ppl).
+Cook, stirring often, until spinach wilts and mixture comes together, 2-3 min.
+(NOTE: Add spinach in batches for 4 ppl.)
+Remove the pan from the heat and stir in sour cream.
 Season with salt.
-Fluff the rice with a fork, then stir in the lemon zest and season with salt.
+In the medium pot, fluff rice with a fork, then stir in lemon zest and season with salt.

-Add the crispy paneer to the pan and stir to coat.
-Divide the rice between plates and top with the spinach and paneer.
-Squeeze over the lemon wedge and sprinkle over the remaining cilantro.
+To the same large pan, add crispy paneer and stir to coat.
+Divide rice between plates and top with spinach-paneer mixture.
+Sprinkle over remaining cilantro.
+Squeeze over lemon wedge, if desired.